WILL THE WORLD’S MUSIC ARCHIVES BE LOST?

 A CRISIS WORSE THAN THE FILM ARCHIVE CRISIS

-THE PREDICAMENT OF THE WORLD’S GREAT SERIOUS RECORDING ARCHIVES
+THE PREDICAMENT OF THE WORLD’S GREAT SERIOUS RECORDING ARCHIV

 ©2007 Mark B. Anstendig